zhuxiao/misclus/README.md

 ----------
 misClus is a tool that aims to cluster the misassembly regions using paired-end reads data.
 It analyzes the signals from the given regions to determine whether the intervals include assembly errors.

+For more detailed misclus experimental information, please refer to [zhuxiao/misclus-experiments](https://github.com/zhuxiao).

 ## Prerequisites ##
 misClus depends on the following libraries and tools:
 1. [HTSlib(V1.9 or later)](https://github.com/samtools/htslib)